photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Why do I see connection errors when requesting API keys at startup?

-As explained above, reverse geocoding and interactive world maps depend on retrieving the necessary information from external services.
+As explained in our [Privacy Policy](https://photoprism.app/privacy#section-7), reverse geocoding and interactive world maps depend on retrieving the necessary information from external services.
 Please make sure that you allow requests to these API endpoints if you have a firewall installed, and verify that your Internet connection is working.

 ### Are the keys for using interactive world maps provided free of charge?